atbashEE/atbash-demos/Faces4.0/readme.md

 ## hello

-Getting started for standard Faces, Primefaces and using the new selectItemGroups.
+Getting started for standard Faces, PrimeFaces and using the new selectItemGroups.

 ## templates

 Using faces composites (for templating) and define a PrimeFaces theme (through web.xml)

+## composites

+Using Composite components including assigning them to a custom namespace